CharlieDigital/chrlschn/src/content/blog/2024/csharp-discriminated-unions-and-dotnet-channels.md

 ## Closing Thoughts

 Discriminated unions pair nicely with .NET channels when the workload can be parallelized and each part of the workload produces a discrete result.
-The channel eliminates much of the complexity with synchronization when it comes to multi-threaded workloads while the DU improves the ergonomics of working with a channel that can produce multiple types of output.
+The channel eliminates much of the complexity with synchronization when it comes to multi-threaded workloads while the DU improves the ergonomics of working with a channel that can produce multiple types of output in addition to providing an exhaustiveness constraint when aggregating the resultant fragments.

 While C# currently lacks native support for DUs, libraries like dunet and OneOf provide easy-to-adopt support for DUs in C# and are a welcome tool for workloads like the one in this example.